-Foreign currency transactions and translation of foreign entities' financial Statements -- Continued
+Foreign currency transactions and translation of foreign entities' financial Statements -- continued

-The gain from exchange rate fluctuations of \$4,880 in the statement of operations in 2020 refers mainly to the cash surpluses of each operation denominated in dollars due to the devaluation of the relevant currencies in 2020 versus 2019.
-The loss from the translation of subsidiaries of \$82,241 in the statement of comprehensive income (loss) in 2020 mainly refers to the 4.7% devaluation of the Peso against the Dollar in 2020 in relation to 2019 and the 7.1% devaluation of the Colon against the Dollar in 2020 against 2019, and its effect on the translation of the Company's net assets in Colombia and Costa Rica, respectively, recognized within equity for purposes of the statement of comprehensive income (loss).
+The foreign exchange gains of \$245 and \$4,764 in the statement of operations as of December 31, 2021 and 2020, respectively, refer mainly to the cash balances net of accounts payable of each operation denominated in Dollars due to the devaluation of the relevant currencies during the periods.
+The foreign currency translation of subsidiaries losses of \$69,245 in 2021 and \$82,241 in 2020, in the statement of comprehensive loss for the period mainly refers to the devaluation of 16% and 4.7%, respectively, of the Peso against the Dollar in respect to the prior year and its effect in the translation of the Company's net assets in Colombia, effects recognized within equity.

-During December 2020, in order to prospectively reduce volatility resulting from exchange rate fluctuations in the Company's statement of operations, CEMEX Colombia negotiated non-current debt in Colombian Pesos equivalent to approximately \$86.2 million, proceeds that were used to repay a significant portion of CEMEX Colombia's line of credit with CEMEX España.
+During December 2020, in order to prospectively reduce volatility resulting from exchange rate fluctuations in the Company's statement of operations, CEMEX Colombia negotiated non-current debt in Colombian Pesos equivalent to approximately \$86.2 million, proceeds that were used for the partial repayment of CEMEX Colombia's line of credit with CEMEX España, which was denominated in Dollars.